QwenLM/qwen-code-action/README.md

 Key recommendations include:

 - **Securing Your Repository:** Implementing branch and tag protection, and restricting pull request approvers.
-- **Workflow Configuration:** Using Workload Identity Federation for secure authentication to Google Cloud, managing secrets effectively, and pinning action versions to prevent unexpected changes.
 - **Monitoring and Auditing:** Regularly reviewing action logs and enabling OpenTelemetry for deeper insights into performance and behavior.

 For a comprehensive guide on securing your repository and workflows, please refer to our [**Best Practices documentation**](./docs/best-practices.md).